 What Is Crowdestor?

 Crowdestor is a crowdlending investment platform, providing a connection between businesses requiring financing and investors.
 Investors can be attracted to such loans as they provide a much higher than interest compared to a bank account.
-Crowdestor currently offers various investments with returns up to 21%.
-Continue to my Crowdestor review below.
+The platform offers various investments in diverse projects with returns north of 20%.
+Continue reading for my Crowdestor review below.